oroinc/platform/src/Oro/Component/Routing/README.md

 Change a route priority
 -----------------------

 In Symfony if several routes match the same URL the earlier route always win.
 The routes order registered by the cumulative loader depends on the order of bundles.
-But sometime you may need to change this order.
+But sometimes you may need to change this order.

-To achieve this the `priority` option were introduced.
+To achieve this, the `priority` option was introduced.
 By default all routes have zero priority.
-If you need to move a route up set less number for the `priority` option.
+If you need to move a route up, set lesser number for the `priority` option.
 For example the following route will be moved at the top of the route list:

 ``` yaml
 acme_product: